Significant-Gravitas/AutoGPT/docs/content/index.md

 Welcome to the AutoGPT Docs.
 Please follow the [Installation](/setup/) guide to get started.

 The AutoGPT project is now split into 4 sections

-AutoGPT: The Original Agent That Started It All
+AutoGPT Agent: The Original Agent That Started It All, (Setup Guide Here)[docs/content/AutoGPT/setup.md]

 AutoGPT-Benchmarks: The benchmark offers a stringent testing environment.
 Our framework allows for autonomous, objective performance evaluations, ensuring your agents are primed for real-world action.